kongware/scriptum/README.md

 length("Dijkstra"); // type error
 ```

 This is the reason why I headlined this introduction with _gradual_ as opposed to sound typing.
-However, the following sections are going to demonstrate that the presented type validator is suitable for assisting developers in tracking types even in quite complex scenarios.
+However, the following sections are going to demonstrate that the presented type validator is suitable for assisting programmers in tracking types even in quite complex scenarios.
 Do not forget that we have the expressivness of the extended Hindley-Milner type system at our disposal.
 Let us try to use it in this rather unusual manner.

 By the way, in most cases you can tell from the type error message if there is a mismatch between type annotation and function term.
 We will cover some cases in this introducation to get a better intuition for this class of type errors.